matushorvath/xzintbit/doc/Language.md

 This feature can be used to define compile-time constants.
 Symbols defined like this are handled the same as any other global symbol.

+# The .EOI Directive

+In addition to the `.EOF` directive which indicates the end of a source file, there is also an `.EOI` directive to indicate the end of an included file.
+This is to support the pattern where multiple files are concatenated to form one source file; for example to extract common constants into a header file that is included in compilation of each other source file.

+The `.EOI` directive does not cause the compiler to stop processing input, it just resets the line number and column number that is internally maintained by the assembler.
+This allows any error messages caused by compiling subsequent files to contain correct line and column numbers.

 Instructions
 ------------